 4. Hells Gate National Park

 Go hiking at Hells Gate National Park and explore nature at its finest.
 The park features dramatic cliffs, gorges, and rock formations.
-Moreover, it’s home to a variety of wildlife, including zebras, gazelles, buffalos, and monkeys.
+Moreover, it’s home to many wildlife, including zebras, gazelles, buffalos, and monkeys.

 The good thing is local guides accompany visitors on their hiking excursions, and the park is accessible daily, from 6 am to 6 pm.
 Rock climbing, camping, and cycling are other popular activities on this site.
 Hell’s Gate National Park admission fees are as follows: